Yong-Du/SMEFT_NSIs/JUNO_uncertainty/2_percent_case/README.md

-2% uncertainty on the flux from the Huber-Mueller model
+2% uncertainty on reactor neutrino flux from the Huber-Mueller model